 - Scarcity and Urgency – Criminals usually offer a limited opportunity and People will take action when they think there is a limited quantity or a limited time and become victims

-- Familiarity/Liking– Peoples to do what another person asks if the victims like that person.
+- Familiarity/Liking– People to do what another person asks if the victims like that person.

 - Trust– Criminals build a relationship with a victim.
-For example, as a security expert criminal calls the victim offering advice and help.
+For example, as a criminal calls the victim offering advice and help.
 While helping, the criminals get important information from the victim’s computer.